Killing of Leah Croucher: Murder inquiry and inquest

-On 10 October 2022, Croucher's rucksack and personal possessions were found at a property on Loxbeare Drive in Furzton, less than 1 mi from her home.
+On 10 October 2022, Croucher's rucksack and personal possessions were found at a residential property, 2 Loxbeare Drive in Furzton, Milton Keynes, less than 1 mi from her home.
 A handyman had been tasked with investigating a foul smell in the property, and Croucher's remains were found concealed in plastic bags in the attic space of the house.

 Although formal identification of the remains had yet to be completed, TVP announced that they were conducting a murder inquiry.
 On 14 October, a police spokesperson named Neil Maxwell, a convicted sex offender, as their prime suspect.
 Maxwell was employed to maintain the Loxbeare Drive property, and was the only person with access to the house at the time.
+The owners of the property lived overseas and were not in the UK at the time Leah went missing.
 In April 2019, two months after Croucher's disappearance, Maxwell had hanged himself in a bike shed at Mainstay Court, a block of flats 2.5 mi away near Campbell Park.

-In June 2024, the inquest concluded that on or around the date she went missing, Croucher had been unlawfully killed by Maxwell, likely in an "unwarranted sex attack".
+In June 2024, the inquest concluded that on or around the date she went missing, Croucher had been unlawfully killed by Maxwell, probably in an "unwarranted sex attack".
 The cause of her death could not be determined.